 Brooke Desnoës received her early dance training in her native Alabama and went on to dance with ballet companies across the Southeast and in Europe.
 She has danced a varied repertoire including leading roles in many classic ballets such as “Sleeping Beauty,” “Cinderella,” “Paquita,” and “Romeo and Juliet,” as well as works by contemporary choreographers.
 After a period of teaching at The Washington School of Ballet in Washington D.C., under the direction of Mary Day, Brooke Desnoës founded L’Académie Américaine de Danse de Paris (AADP).
 Since its creation in 1997, AADP grew to become one of the largest and most reputable ballet schools in Europe.

-Ms. Desnoës holds a BA in Ballet Pedagogy from Brenau University and is in the final stages of completing a MA in Education.
+Ms. Desnoës holds a BA in Ballet Pedagogy from Brenau University and an MA in Education from Middlesex University.
 She obtained the French state ballet-teaching certificate in 1993 and has been a member of the “Conseil International de la Danse”/ UNESCO since 2006.
 She works directly with the Royal Academy of Dance to coordinate events in Paris where she was granted the title of Mentor in 2009.
 In 2014, for its 25th anniversary, the Annenberg Foundation identified Brooke Desnoës as one of the 25 vision-driven leaders chosen to represent the 8500 grantees whose visions they supported since its creation.

 An Audition is required for participation in the following programs; Allegro Dance Theatre at Wallace State, Associates in Science Degree with a Concentration in Dance Performance and Dance Education, Short-Term Certificate in Choreography, and Short-Term Certificate in Ballet Pedagogy.